corneliascode/hearmesafe/README.md

 ## How to Compile the Flutter App
 To compile the Flutter app, please follow the detailed instructions provided in the specific README file from the mobile app folder.
-(The already compiled app is available on Android Google Store HERE).
+The compiled app is available here on git

 ## How to put the backend part to Google Cloud
-To recreate the functionality of the server side, you need to follow the steps from the README file in the backend folder.
+To recreate the functionality of the server side, used the file in the backend folder.

 # Contributors